aboutcode-org/aboutcode-toolkit/USAGE.rst

     about inventory [OPTIONS] LOCATION OUTPUT

-    LOCATION: Path to an ABOUT file or a directory containing ABOUT files
+    LOCATION: Path to an ABOUT file or a directory with ABOUT files.
-    OUTPUT: Path to CSV file to write the inventory to
+    OUTPUT: Path to the JSON or CSV inventory file to create.

 **Options:**

 ::

-    -q, --quiet           Do not print any error/warning.
+    -f, --format [json|csv]  Set OUTPUT file format.  [default: csv] -q, --quiet              Do not print any error/warning.
-    -f, --format <style>  Set <output_file> format <style> to one of the supported formats: csv or json  [default: csv] --mapping             Use for mapping between the input keys and the ABOUT field names - MAPPING.CONFIG
     --help                   Show this message and exit.

 Purpose
 -------
-Extract information from the .ABOUT files and save it to a CSV or JSON file.
+Collect a JSON or CSV inventory of components from ABOUT files.

 Options
 -------

 ::

-    -f, --format
+    -f, --format [json|csv]

-        Set the output format [default: csv]
+        Set OUTPUT file format.  [default: csv]

     $ about inventory -f json [OPTIONS] LOCATION OUTPUT

-    --mapping

-        See MAPPING.CONFIG for details

 gen